platformsh/platformsh-docs/docs/src/administration/organizations.md

 ---

 1. Navigate to the organization you want to manage (or a project in it).
-1. Open the user menu (your name or profile picture) on the top right of the screen.
+1. Open the user menu (your name or profile picture).
 1. Click **Users**.
+1. Invite new users or edit existing users to manage their permissions.

 <--->
 ---